What this is

 I think we got quite lucky to find a university professor who was sufficiently interested in – and sympathetic to – longtermism that they would teach a course on it, and I’m not sure that this is something that could happen at every school with an EA group.
 But conditional on finding such a professor, I hope this syllabus could increase the likelihood of them teaching a course like this, which seems really valuable.
 Of course, I also hope that this could prove useful for reading groups, fellowships, and the like!

 Crucially, I do not see this as a resource for “convincing people that longtermism is true.”
+(Edit: For some compelling arguments as to why our community should be careful about seeking 'value-alignment', see this great post by CarlaZoeC.)
 Rather, I hope that the readings can inspire and inform robust conversations about the strengths and weaknesses of longtermism – a philosophy that, in the scheme of things, remains very new and unexplored.
 Indeed, several of the readings included here pose serious challenges to various aspects of longtermism that are worth carefully considering.

 Some considerations that went into making this syllabus